Tomshiii/ahk_wiki/Latest/Classes/Editors/davinci.md

 2. Check to make sure the effects sidebar is expanded
 3. Ensure you're clicked on the appropriate drop down
 4. Open or close/reopen the search bar
-5. Search for your effect of choice, then drag back to the click you were hovering over originally
+5. Search for your effect of choice, then drag back to the position you were hovering over when the function was called
 ***

 ## <u>`resolve.flip()`</u>